neomaxzero/blog/src/posts/add-disqus-to-your-react-app-in-a-glance.md

 tags: 'react, disqus, comments, modules'
 ---

-# Add disqus to your react app in a glance

 I recently started adding more content to my blog and in the process I thought It might be a good idea to have a communication channel with my audience.

 Disqus is a _"comment as a service"_ platform that gives you all the tools you need to have comments on your application in _literally 5 mins_.